Pembrokeshire Walk 11 ~ Angle Peninsula & Freshwater West

 Thorn Island Fort

-The path then gently drops to West Angle Bay, a splendid beach with a wide sweep of golden sands.
-Nearby is a beachside cafe, The Wavecrest, a lovely place to enjoy some drinks & snacks after this coastal walk.
+The path descends to West Angle Bay, completing this walk back at the start point.
+Set back from the beach is a superb cabin cafe, The Wavecrest, a lovely place with seating both inside and outside, perfect for relaxing with drinks & snacks after completing this coastal walk.

 Route Recap

-3 thoughts on “Pembrokeshire Coast Walk 11.
-Angle Peninsula & Freshwater West
+4 thoughts on “Pembrokeshire Walk 11 ~ Angle Peninsula & Freshwater West

 Sighting of a peregrine is always a treat although they are moving into towns and cities now.
 Marvellous stuff Rich as always.